Build and install Gramine from source

 Run the following commands on Ubuntu to install SGX-related dependencies:

-sudo apt-get install -y libprotobuf-c-dev protobuf-c-compiler \
+sudo apt-get install -y cmake libprotobuf-c-dev protobuf-c-compiler \

 protobuf-compiler python3-cryptography python3-pip python3-protobuf